-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night in a feature called ‘Monthly Star.’
-This month we’re highlighting the work of Michelle Wooten from Birmingham, Alabama, United States, with a Q&A.
+Each month DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of Michelle Wooten from Birmingham, Alabama, United States.

-We recently spoke with Assistant Professor of Astronomy Education at the University of Alabama at Birmingham, Dr. Michelle Wooten, about her work as an educator in Astronomy whose passion for the night sky goes beyond studying it.
-She wants to protect it.
-As the president of the new IDA Starry Skies South chapter, she works to spread awareness of the harm light pollution is doing to the Southeastern United States.
+We recently spoke with Assistant Professor of Astronomy Education at the University of Alabama at Birmingham, Dr. Michelle Wooten, about her work as an educator whose passion for the night sky goes beyond studying it — she wants to protect it.
+As president of the DarkSky chapter Starry Skies South, she works to spread awareness of the harm light pollution is doing to the Southeastern United States.